About Celia

 Celia's book, How to Grow your Hospitality Businessa guide for owners and managers provides invaluable advice to hospitality students and people wishing to establish their own café, restaurant or catering business.
 The 3rd edition was published in 2017.

-In 2014, Celia published The New Zealand Wine Guide which was awarded the Gourmand World Book Awards Best in the World for Wine and Tourism.
-This is approved as the textbook NZQA wine unit standards.
-In 2019/20 The New Zealand Wine Guide (2nd ed) was published.
+Celia' book, New Zealand Wine Guide (2014) was awarded the Gourmand World Book Awards Best in the World for Wine and Tourism and is recognised as the textbook for NZQA wine unit standards.
+The second edition was published in 2019 and in 2025, Celia will publish the 3rd edition.

 Celia is founding chair - president of the New Zealand Sommeliers and Wine Professionals Association and a member of Foodwriters New Zealand.